spec-dev/allo/guides/Writing-Live-Objects.md

 Just know that as long as your `uniqueBy` properties are set, you can call `await this.save()` whenever you need to.

-# Loading the Current Record
+# Importing

+...

+# Lookups

+## Loading the current Live Object record in full

 In some situations, it's necessary to find an existing Live Object record and load all of its data into the current class.
 Doing this requires 2 steps: